-C. Exempt from disclosure are Player Members who have (i) played the previous year in a High Level Polo event, or (ii) competed in one of the listed foreign qualifying tournaments (see Section 12 of this Policy below), have paid their Association dues, and intend to play on their same handicap from the foreign qualifying tournament.
+C. Exempt from disclosure are Player Members who (i) played in a High Level Polo event in the current or previous year prior to the applicable Spring/Fall National Handicap Committee meeting, or (ii) have competed in one of the listed foreign qualifying tournaments (see Section 12 of this Policy below), have paid their Association dues, and intend to play on the same handicap used in the foreign qualifying tournament.

-D. Player Members who have been Absent from USPA High Level Polo for the previous calendar year or have never competed in the United Stated but have played in one of the listed foreign qualifying tournaments must adopt the highest handicap from the country in which they played a qualifying tournament regardless of whether the handicap is higher or lower than their current USPA Handicap.
-Player Members who have played in qualifying tournaments in two countries and have a different handicap in each association must adopt the higher of the two association's handicaps.
+D. Player Members who have been Absent from USPA Outdoor High Level Polo or who have never competed in the United States but have played in one of the listed foreign qualifying tournaments must adopt the highest handicap from the country in which they played a qualifying tournament regardless of whether the handicap is higher or lower than their current USPA Handicap.
+Player Members who have played in qualifying tournaments in two foreign countries and have a different handicap issued by each foreign association must adopt the higher of the two foreign associations' handicaps.

-E. Absent Player Members who face a handicap change in a foreign association after playing in a qualifying tournament must adopt the same handicap change in the United States unless they have (i) paid their USPA dues, and (ii) disclosed their intent to play High Level Polo, as well as the team on which they intend to play, prior to a foreign association's handicap announcement.
+E. An Absent Player Member whose handicap issued by a foreign association has been changed after he or she has played in one of the listed qualifying tournaments must use that new foreign handicap in any Event unless, prior to the foreign association's handicap announcement, he or she has (i) paid his or her USPA dues, and (ii) disclosed his or her intent to participate in Outdoor High Level Polo, as well as the team on which he or she intends to play.